Pittsburgh Marathon

 Nov 9, 2025

-On 2025-11-09 P3R announced WTAE Channel 4 as the official media partner for the 2026 Pittsburgh Marathon Weekend; the partnership includes expanded race-week coverage, a special Chronicle episode, and a dedicated finish-line camera stream to increase spectator access and media exposure.
+P3R announced WTAE Channel 4 as the official media partner for the 2026 Pittsburgh Marathon Weekend, including live race coverage, a dedicated finish-line camera stream, and a special Chronicle episode.

 Boston Qualifier